robkinyon/dbix-class-sims/README.md

 There are several possible options.

+## allow\_set\_pk\_value

+If this is false or omitted, then a warning will be emitted if a sims spec sets a value for a column that is:

+- in a primary key (either alone or with other columns)
+- NOT NULLL
+- set to auto\_increment

+If this is true, then the warning is suppressed.

 ## constraints

 The constraints can be passed along as a filename that contains YAML or JSON, a